Komodo Dragon History: The Evolution of a Legendary Giant

 Evolutionary History: Where Did the Komodo Dragon Come From According to the Komodo Dragon’s Fossil Record?

 Fossils and genetic studies have revealed the surprising evolutionary story of the Komodo dragon on the Indonesian island.
 Around 4 million years ago, its ancestors migrated from Australia to the Lesser Sunda Islands, using land bridges formed by the changing sea levels.
 On the islands of Flores, Rinca, and the surrounding areas, they evolved into apex predators.
+As the top of the food chain in their ecosystem, Komodo dragons play a crucial role in maintaining ecological balance by preying on a variety of animals.
+The diet of Komodo dragons mainly consists of Javan rusa (Rusa timorensis) and carrion, which sustains their role as dominant hunters.
 Their size adapted to the size of their prey, ranging from small lizards to ancient pygmy elephants (Stegodon).

 Interestingly, a 2021 study by the Australian National University found that the modern Komodo dragon actually evolved in Indonesia, not directly “imported” from Australia.
 This opens up new debates about how Komodo dragons evolved to become the dominant predator on these islands.
 This opens up new debates about how this ancient creature managed to survive in such a harsh environment and become the dominant predator on these islands.